stardothosting/shift8-jenkins/README.md

 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Plugin that allows you to trigger a Jenkins hook straight from the Wordpress interface.
 This is intended for end-users to trigger a "push" for jenkins to push a staging site to production (for example).
-For full instructions and an in-dep th overview of how the plugin works, you can check out our detailed [Blog post about this plugin](https://www.shift8web.ca/blog/wordpress-plugin-to-integrate-jenkins-build-api/).
+For full instructions and an in-dep th overview of how the plugin works, you can check out our detailed [blog post about this plugin](https://www.shift8web.ca/blog/wordpress-plugin-to-integrate-jenkins-build-api/).

 ## Want to see the plugin in action?